Kittyninja/koolz/README.md

-# KTOOLS
+# KOOLS

 A few tools to add CSS, find values, name generation, button assigning, and other things.
-To add KTOOLS to your website, add this to your index.html file:
+To add KOOLS to your website, add this to your index.html file:

 ```
 <script src = "https://cdn.jsdelivr.net/gh/Kittyninja/tools/lib.js"></script>